statmike/Resampling-Methods-in-SAS-Viya/readme.md

     case="string"
       required
       Specifies the name of the column from `<intable>` that connects groupings of rows that make up cases.
-If the value specified is not a column name in `<intable>` then the rows will be used as individual cases during resampling.
+If the value specified is not a column name in `<intable>` then the rows will be used as individual cases during resampling. strata="string"
+      required
+      Specifies the name of the column from `<intable>` that is used to partition or group the rows before resampling.
+Resampling will happen independently within each level of the strata variable and the Bpct= parameter will apply separately to each strata level.
+This essentially acts as a by variable for resampling.
+If the value specified is not a column name in `<intable>` then the rows will be used as individual cases during resampling (non-stratified).
     B=integer
       required
       Specifies the desired number of bootstrap resamples.